 Bone broth is a healing food recommended on the paleo autoimmune protocol, but you don’t need to buy bones separately.
 Any time you cook meat with a bone (which is often less expensive than boneless meat), save the cooked bones and put them in the freezer.
 When you have 3 lbs, you’re ready to make some broth.
 For whole chickens, save the carcasses; two is perfect for a batch of broth.

 With fresh vegetables, many of us throw parts away that are actually edible.
 I never realized leek greens were edible until I saw this recipe.
 Since then, I’ve learned most vegetables are edible in their entirety, and often the parts people throw away are actually the most nutritious.
 When cooking beets, be sure to slice and include the stems; then at the last minute, toss in the rinsed greens.
 It’s a great flavor combination, and my body seems to digest it better as well.
 (Nature is wise that way).
 Turnip greens are a southern classic, delicious cooked with bone broth and bacon.
 Radish greens are edible as well.
 Carrot tops make a great pesto.
 Strawberry tops can be used to infuse water.
-Turn broccoli stalks into this delicious soup, or simply slice them thinly and cook the same way you cook your florets.
+Broccoli stalks can be peeled and thinly sliced, and cooked the same way you cook your florets.
 When you make cauliflower rice, pulse the stalks as well.
 Kale stems are pretty tough, but they can be nutrient-dense additions when making bone broth.
 Whenever you’re cooking vegetables, try to find a way to use the whole thing.

 Lastly, if you are able to afford some fatty grass-fed cuts of meat, save the fat left in the pan after cooking.
 It’s delicious when used to roast vegetables, and it’s free!

 9. Take Advantage of Group Discounts (aka Shopping with Friends)